Longuemare's sunangel: Feeding

 Longuemare's sunangel feeds on nectar and also includes insects in its diet.
 It defends feeding territories that are dense with nectar sources.
 It typically feeds at heights up to 6 m, often along streams.
 It captures insects by hawking from a perch.

 Breeding

 The breeding season of Longuemare's sunangel extends at least from May to August.
 Its nest of moss and fine plant material is usually hung below a leaf or other structure that provides shelter from the weather.
 The clutch of two eggs is incubated by the female.
 The incubation period and time to fledging are not known.

-Vocalization

-Longuemare's sunangel's call is "a repeated dry, upward-inflected 'tsik' or 'tsit'."

 Status

 The IUCN has assessed Longuemare's sunangel as being of Least Concern.
 Its population size is not known but is believed to be stable.
 It is considered fairly common to common and no potential threats are known.